 - 2 ribs celery (diced)

 - 2 teaspoons Cajun seasoning mixture (or a seasoning salt blend)

 - 1/2 teaspoon kosher salt, or to taste

 - 1/4 teaspoon pepper

-- Following package directions, soak the black-eyed peas overnight or cover with water, boil for 2 minutes, then let stand for 1 hour.
-Drain.
+- Following package directions, soak the black-eyed peas overnight or boil for 2 minutes and then let them stand for 1 hour.
+Drain the peas.

-- Combine salt pork and onions with the drained peas and remaining ingredients.
-Add water just to cover.
-Simmer for about 1 1/2 to 2 1/2 hours, or until the peas and vegetables are tender.
+- Simmer the peas for about 1 1/2 to 2 1/2 hours, or until the peas and vegetables are tender.
 Check the peas occasionally and add a little more water if necessary.
 Taste and season with salt, pepper, and hot pepper, as desired.

-Serve with hot boiled rice, spinach or other greens, and freshly baked skillet cornbread.
+- Serve with hot boiled rice, greens, and freshly baked skillet cornbread.